452723

 Coty Free Cash Flow Margin

-Over the last eight quarters, Coty has shown solid cash profitability, giving it the flexibility to reinvest or return capital to investors.
-The company's free cash flow margin has averaged 6.3%, above the broader consumer staples sector.
+Over the last two years, Coty has shown decent cash profitability, giving it some reinvestment opportunities.
+The company's free cash flow margin has averaged 5.1%, slightly better than the broader consumer staples sector.
 Furthermore, its margin has been flat, showing that the company's cash flows are relatively stable.

 Return on Invested Capital (ROIC)